censoredplanet/censoredplanet/docs/satellitev2.rst

 Modules
 *******

-This is a brief tour of the modules in satellite.
+This is a brief tour of the modules in Satellite-v2.

 All files mentioned are under the :code:`rawDir` designated in :code:`config.go`, unless specified.